sridhar242004/MATAI/README.md

 ## 🗺 Codebase Anatomy (line-accurate)

-Every section below is a real comment banner in the source, with its real starting line.
-This is the actual table of contents of the file — useful for code review, onboarding, or just finding where to make a change.
+Every section below is a real comment banner in the source, with its real starting line — the actual table of contents of the file, useful for code review or onboarding.

 <details>
 <summary><strong>CSS — 21 sections, lines 34–2106</strong></summary>